HirbodBehnam/MTProtoProxyInstaller/README.md

 But unfortunately, _Public Proxies_ are still getting blocked.
 It looks like (totally not sure) that they are using TL-Client bots (The users that are not users but they are bots; [example api](https://github.com/sochix/TLSharp)) are scanning the channels randomly for mtproto links and then they block it's IP.
 They usually get blocked in 2 hours.
 If you are planing to sell mtproto, your server may got blocked if it is shared alot.
 You can plain tunnel it through a domestic server to make sure that your foreign server is safe.

 You are still reading?
 Good.
-Because I have something for you: As I said before, Iran most likely use bots to scan the channels to detect proxy links.
+Because I have something for you: As I said before, Iran most likely uses bots to scan the channels to detect proxy links.
 So to counter this, I've written a small bot to protect the proxy links with a captcha.
 Here is the [link](https://github.com/HirbodBehnam/CaptchaBot).
 In this case bots can't access the links and unless people do not share it in other channels, they have to manually go and extract the link of proxy.

 <details><summary>What it used to be</summary>